bouvens/red-squares/README.md

 [npm-badge]: https://img.shields.io/npm/v/state-control.png?style=flat-square
 [npm]: https://www.npmjs.org/package/state-control

-## What's this?
+## What is this?

-This is simple game made with React and Redux and displaying on canvas.
-It can be played with a mouse or automatically with special functions written on Javascript.
+This is a simple game I made on React and Redux with a self-made canvas component.
+It can be played with a mouse or automatically with special functions written on JavaScript.

 ## Rules

 The field has a size of 800 by 600 pixels.
 Threats are generated just behind edges of the field.
-Timeout of adding threats is configurable.
-Every threat have a random speed that can't be greater than configurable max speed.
-Threat can fly off the field on every hit with an edge with given probability.
-Hero must avoid any contacts with threats.
+The timeout of adding threats is configurable.
+Every threat has a random speed that cannot be greater than configurable maximum speed.
+A threat can fly off the field on every hit with an edge with a given probability.
+The Hero must avoid any contact with threats.

 ## How to run locally